laurent22/joplin/README.md

 When syncing with OneDrive, Joplin creates a sub-directory in OneDrive, in /Apps/Joplin and read/write the notes and notebooks from it.
 The application does not have access to anything outside this directory.

-In the **desktop application** or **mobile application**, select "OneDrive" as the synchronisation target in the Settings screen.
+In the **desktop application** or **mobile application**, select "OneDrive" as the synchronisation target in the Configuration screen.
 Then, to initiate the synchronisation process, click on the "Synchronise" button in the sidebar and follow the instructions.

 In the **terminal application**, to initiate the synchronisation process, type `:sync`.
 You will be asked to follow a link to authorise the application (simply input your Microsoft credentials - you do not need to register with OneDrive).